layumi/Pedestrian_Alignment/README.md

 	wget http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat

 3.Compile Matconvnet
-**(Note that I have included my Matconvnet in this repo, so you do not need to download it again.)**
+**(Note that I have included my Matconvnet in this repo, so you do not need to download it again.
+I has changed some codes comparing with the original version.
+For example, one of the difference is in `/matlab/+dagnn/@DagNN/initParams.m`.
+If one layer has params, I do not initialize it again, especially for pretrained model.)**

 You just need to uncomment and modify some lines in `gpu_compile.m` and run it in Matlab.
 Try it~ If you fail in compilation, you may refer to http://www.vlfeat.org/matconvnet/install/